Guide to red meat – is it healthy?

 In October of 2015, the International Agency for Research on Cancer (IARC) issued a press release classifying processed meat as “carcinogenic” and red meat as “probably carcinogenic” in humans.
 Yet results of studies examining a link between meat and cancer have been decidedly mixed.

-- Colorectal cancer: By far the most common type of cancer studied for its relationship to red meat, colorectal cancers, however, have shown very weak associations with high red meat intake in systematic reviews of observational research.7 In some cases, this association has been attributed to heterocyclic amines (HCAs) and other potentially harmful compounds that form when meat is cooked at high temperatures.8 The heme iron found in red meat has also been suggested as a possible risk factor for any increased association, based on findings in animal and observational studies.9 However, other studies have failed to show a connection between ingesting these substances and developing colorectal cancer.10
+- Colorectal cancer: By far the most common type of cancer studied for its relationship to red meat, colorectal cancers, however, have shown very weak associations with high red meat intake in systematic reviews of observational research.8 In some cases, this association has been attributed to heterocyclic amines (HCAs) and other potentially harmful compounds that form when meat is cooked at high temperatures.9 The heme iron found in red meat has also been suggested as a possible risk factor for any increased association, based on findings in animal and observational studies.10 However, other studies have failed to show a connection between ingesting these substances and developing colorectal cancer.11

 In contrast to the large amount of weak observational research available, very little experimental research on red meat consumption and colon cancer exists, at least in humans.
-One study in people with precancerous colon polyps found that drastically cutting back on red meat over a four-year period did NOT decrease the risk of polyp recurrence.13 Results from animal and cell studies on red meat and colorectal cancer have been mixed.
-Moreover, a 2017 systematic review of these experimental studies found that the meat amounts tested were frequently much larger than what most people eat, and that many didn’t include potentially protective whole foods that are typically consumed in healthy, balanced diets.14
+One study in people with precancerous colon polyps found that drastically cutting back on red meat over a four-year period did NOT decrease the risk of polyp recurrence.14

 Red meat and heart disease